sympy/sympy/doc/src/tutorial/manipulation.rst

 Understanding Expression Trees
 ==============================

-.. sidebar :: Quick Tip

-   To play with the ``srepr`` form of expressions in the SymPy Live shell, change the output format to ``Repr`` in the settings.

 Before we can do this, we need to understand how expressions are represented in SymPy.
 A mathematical expression is represented as a tree.
 Let us take the expression `x^2 + xy`, i.e., ``x**2 + x*y``.
 We can see what this